Impeachment Panic Overblown: Tesla, Amazon Soaring

 September 30, 2019

 Amber Lancaster: Welcome to this week’s Market Talk.
-I’m Amber Lancaster, joined by Paul Mampilly and Hudson Cashdan.
+I’m Amber Lancaster, joined by Paul Mampilly.
 Each week we look forward to sharing our viewpoints and giving insight into what’s on our radar.
 Today’s outlook is for the week of September 30, 2019.
-I’ll being by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+I’ll being by sharing with you what I’m watching and then we’ll hear from Paul.

 Today I’ll cover three major topics.
 The first will be my take on recent and upcoming U.S. economic releases.
 Then I’ll highlight my innovation story of the week with our Good News Roundup and end with the latest performance numbers on the Disruptification Index.
 Let’s begin.